 How to Make Soy-Free Vegan Aioli or Mayo

 If you prefer to keep things soy-free, you can check out this recipe for Vegan Chipotle Mayo, which is made with cashews.
-If you choose to leave out the chipotle, just add lemon juice instead of lime and ½ tsp of dijon for a more traditional aioli flavor.
+If you choose to leave out the chipotle, just add lemon juice instead of lime and ½ teaspoon of dijon for a more traditional aioli flavor.

 How to Serve

-Because aioli is similar to mayonnaise, you can use this vegan aioli anywhere you'd use a vegan mayonnaise--sandwiches, potato salad (like this creamy & easy potato salad!), curry chickpea salad, creamy vegan coleslaw, wherever you like.
+Because aioli is similar to mayonnaise, you can use this vegan aioli anywhere you'd use a vegan mayonnaise--sandwiches, vegan BLTs, potato salad (like this creamy & easy potato salad!), curry chickpea salad, creamy vegan coleslaw, wherever you like.